 Server-Side media pixel tagging is the way to go about implementing all your media tags and pixels.
-This is the minimum viable product for e-commerce websites and mobile apps that need to implement media pixels.
+A server-side tag manager is the minimum viable product for e-commerce websites and mobile apps that need to implement media pixels.

-Historically, Tag management solutions (TMS) were built to give data access, control, and autonomy to marketing teams.
-TMS was meant to eliminate or at least minimize marketing dependency on IT teams.
-It was initiated to enable marketers to execute their marketing strategies at a lightning speed.
+Bringing in a Tag management solution (TMS) provides data access, control, and autonomy to marketing teams.
+Marketing teams use TMS to eliminate or at least minimize marketing dependency on IT teams.
+Marketers add TMS to execute their marketing strategies at lightning speed.

-Is your Tag Management System built to support server-side media pixel tagging?
+Does your Tag Management System support server-side media pixel tagging?

 Magic Pixel is a next-gen tag management system that transforms your website and mobile app performance by reducing the time spent on media tag management processes, detects anomalies with no-code knowledge.

 It comes with in-built best practices of tag management and data privacy governance & compliance.
 Cut down the pixel implementation time with over 75 pre-built integrations with media providers and growing.
-It is inherently designed to enable server-side tag execution and enhance client-side tagging.
+It inherently enables server-side tag execution and enhances client-side tagging.

 With increased regulations worldwide (CCPA, GDPR, LGPD), our solution makes it easy for marketers and legal teams to comply with any data compliance rule in a few clicks.

-Transform marketing with server-side enabled tag management system
+Transform marketing with a server-side enabled tag management system

 Voila!
-It’s easy to make this transfer from client-side to server-side easy, with Magic Pixel.
+It’s easy to make this transfer from client-side to server-side easy with Magic Pixel.
 But, there is another aspect that boosts your website performance.
-When these pixels are fired from the server-side, it cuts down so many network calls, boosting your website performance.
+Firing these pixels from the server-side cuts down so many network calls, boosting your website performance.

-Site visitor data is now collected and distributed to all the media partners.
+Media partners collect and distribute site visitor data to all the media partners.
 Magic Pixel provides a managed and auditable environment that runs in a server-side environment.
-You should also able to build or configure PII data monitoring.
+You should also be able to build or configure PII data monitoring.
 This allows you to watch over and block any sensitive data reaching media partners.

 It is no longer a question of how much time and resources every business has to spend.
-It is about owning a process that complies with consumer data collection, and protection norms.
-Now, data organizations need to gain the ability to govern how customer data is shared or blocked in real-time.
-You pick an Acronym, CCPA, GDPR, LGPD, PIPEDA to name a few.
-The bottom line is your digital marketing strategy needs to be automated to suit data privacy compliance.
-Magic Pixel can make this happen for you, so you can put your focus back on your integral KPIs.
+It is about owning a process that complies with consumer data collection and protection norms.
+Now, data organizations that gain the ability to govern how customer data is shared or blocked in real-time, stay ahead.
+You pick an Acronym, CCPA, GDPR, LGPD, PIPEDA, to name a few.
+The bottom line is first-party-driven digital marketing strategy needs to be automated to suit data privacy compliance.
+Magic Pixel can make this happen for you so that you can put your focus back on your integral KPIs.

 Magic Pixel is designed to suit the needs of an e-commerce website or mobile app.
-Our tag management system can help the most significant investment any e-commerce company does in their marketing which is the ‘Ad Spend’.
+Our tag management system can help the most significant investment any e-commerce company does in their marketing, the ‘Ad Spend.’
 To know more about Magic Pixel and how it can solve your tag management problems with server-side media pixel tagging, book a 30-minute demo with us.

+What is server-side tagging?
 Server-side tags are secure HTTP response tags.
 Server-side tagging involves running these tags through a first-party server or back-end environment.
 On the other hand, client-side tagging tracks requests directly from the client-side (or browser) to third-party servers.
 This is a more preferred and secure way of firing tags and tracking data.
-With this, the data runs through your own server before you send it to an external receiver like Google Analytics, Facebook, or Bing.
+With this, the data runs through your server before you send it to an external receiver like Google Analytics, Facebook, or Bing.
 For more information about Server-side tagging.